vmleon/mysql-dataintegrator-datascience-workshop/lab4/README.md

 ![](images/dataflow_target_data_asset_data_entity_fish.png)

-At this point we can confirm we see the attributes from the table.
+At this point, we can confirm we see the attributes from the table.

 ![](images/dataflow_target_attributes.png)